 There is the prevention from hostility.

 Proverbs 16:7 says, “When a man’s ways please the LORD, he maketh even his enemies to be at peace with him.”
-Pleasing God is serving Him with all our heart.
+Pleasing God is serving God with all of our heart.
 Pleasing God is doing the will of God from the heart.
 Pleasing God is living a life of faith.
 Pleasing God is living for His glory.
 When we please God, our enemies are at peace with us.
 This teaches us that pleasing God is a safeguard from the attack of the enemy.
 It teaches us that those who are against us have enough respect for our testimony that, even though they disagree with us, they do not seek to hurt us.
-When we are forgiving instead of holding grudges and being unforgiving, this leads to enemies who are at peace with us.
-When coals of fire are heaped on the heads of those who do us wrong, this results in them being at peace with us.
+When we are forgiving, instead of holding grudges and being unforgiving leads, our enemies are at peace with us.
+When coals of fire are heaped upon the heads of those who do us wrong, this results in them being at peace with us.

-Proverbs 16 gives us steps of prevention for our life.
+Proverbs 16 gives us the steps of prevention for our life.
 When we obey the Lord and keep His commandments, it leads to a life that has much prevention and the blessing of God.
-We are much better off when we live a life of godly prevention than a life of wanton risk-taking and sin.
-Meditate on these verses of spiritual prevention and make it your goal to be preventive instead of reactive.
+We are much better off when we live a life of godly prevention than a life of chance-taking and sin.
+Meditate on these verses of spiritual prevention, and make it your goal to be preventive instead of reactive.

 Bible Reading Schedule: Job 8-10